From lightweight liners to insulated options, we found the best winter gloves for every budget, temperature, and snow-covered sport.

 - Run very large

-Best for Fat Biking: Pearl Izumi AmFIB Lobster Cycling Gloves
+Best Winter Gloves for Fat Biking: Pearl Izumi AmFIB Lobster Cycling Gloves

 Gripping handlebars with cold hands is painful.
-In addition to ample insulation, these gloves also include 3D-shaped gel palm pads which reduce bulk and improve grip comfort.
-Palm patches of Ax Suede Laredo synthetic leather help to ensure reliable grip when steering and braking, even in wet conditions.
+In addition to ample insulation, these gloves include 3D-shaped gel palm pads, which reduce bulk and improve grip comfort.
+Palm patches of Ax Suede Laredo synthetic leather help ensure reliable grip when steering and braking, even in wet conditions.

-Fat bike enthusiasts rejoice — the Pearl Izumi AmFIB Lobster Cycling gloves are the perfect tool for the job.
+Fat bike enthusiasts rejoice — the Pearl Izumi AmFIB Lobster Cycling gloves are the best winter gloves for the job.

 - Shell/Material: AmFIB soft-shell main body fabric with synthetic leather palms and PrimaLoft Gold insulation